eoap/dev-platform-eoap/machine-learning-process/README.md

 ```

-3- Deploy everything using command below:
+2- Deploy everything using command below:
 ```
 skaffold dev
 ```
-4- Open the code-server and mlflow on your browser:
+3- Open the code-server and mlflow on your browser:
 ```
 code-server: http://localhost:8000
 mlflow: http://localhost:5000
 ```
-5- Follow the documentations of both `training` and `inference`.
-6- Run the application packages with calrissian(documentation is provided for each module).

 ### **Troubleshooting**